Social Icons

 Directed by Oliver Stone

-Watching a movie that was released a year after I was born, introduces me to the actors that I have come to respect now.
-I get to see them when they were younger and trying to make a name for themselves.
+Watching a movie that was released a year after I was born introduces me to actors I’ve come to respect now, I see them at their young age, being the best.
+I get to see them when they were younger, trying to make a name for themselves.
+Here’s a list of the men who were in this movie—most of whom, except the first two, had supporting or minor roles:

-The movie is good and captivating and the scenes were well depicted, making me glad that I never had to witness such, but it had a glue capacity to keep you on your sit until the end.
+The movie is good and captivating, with scenes so well depicted that I’m glad I never had to witness such things firsthand.
+But it has a way of gluing you to your seat until the end.

-Platoon is a 1986 American war film written and directed by Oliver Stone who was also a war veteran.
-The story based upon his experiences as a U.S. infantryman in Vietnam.
-He says the movie's aim is to counter the vision of the war portrayed in John Wayne's The Green Berets.
-Platoon is the first film of a trilogy of Vietnam War films by Oliver Stone, after Platoon he did Born on the Fourth of July (1989) and Heaven & Earth (1993.
+Platoon is a 1986 American war film written and directed by Oliver Stone, who was also a war veteran.
+The story is based on his experiences as a U.S. infantryman in Vietnam.
+He says the movie’s aim is to counter the vision of the war portrayed in John Wayne’s The Green Berets.
+Platoon is the first film in Oliver Stone’s Vietnam War trilogy, followed by Born on the Fourth of July (1989) and Heaven & Earth (1993).

-The movie is narrated by Chris Taylor (Charlie Sheen) who dropped out of college and volunteered for combat duty in Vietnam.
-There he served under the lazy and less influential Platoon Commander Lt.
-Wolfe and the experience and more influential Staff Sergeant Barnes (Tom Berenger)who had been shot 7 times and has scars all over his face.
+The movie is narrated by Chris Taylor (Charlie Sheen), who drops out of college and volunteers for combat duty in Vietnam.
+There, he serves under the lazy and less influential Platoon Commander Lt.
+Wolfe and the experienced, more dominant Staff Sergeant Barnes (Tom Berenger), who has been shot seven times and bears scars all over his face.

-Taylor witnessed many atrocities during the war, including backstabbing, rape and murder, all of which caused him to become a better fighter.
+During the war, Taylor witnesses many atrocities, including backstabbing, rape, and murder—all of which harden him into a better fighter.

-The movie cleaned house in the box office as its $6 million budget brought home over $138 million.
-The film won the Academy Award for Best Picture of 1986.
-It also won Best Director for Oliver Stone, as well as Best Sound Mixing and Best Film Editing.
+The movie cleaned up at the box office, turning its $6 million budget into over $138 million.
+It won the Academy Award for Best Picture in 1986, along with Best Director for Oliver Stone, Best Sound Mixing, and Best Film Editing.

-It is a nice movie about the war, one I sure do hope you see.
+It’s a great movie about the war, and I sure hope you get to see it.

 0 comments: